Abschnitt 45, Capricornian-Argoan Border, Capricorn

 “Then you need to conquer your anxiety, Fabrizzio,” Werner returned.
 “Nerves will create unreliability during our meeting, and we need everything to proceed smoothly.”

 Nico paled and then grimaced.
 “Sorry, Lieutenant, but I don’t have a stomach of steel like you.
 I’m sure Cadence has told you—or shown you—a lot of my less than stellar moments.”

 Werner shut his watch and slid it back into his pocket.
 “Nico, you will most likely only need to speak a few words at the beginning of the meeting.
-The rest will be handled by Colonel von Spiel and Ricardo, Francis, and the others.
+The rest will be handled by Oberst von Spiel and Ricardo, Francis, and the others.
 To put it simply, we are mere decorations for the meeting.
 Reuniting with your old… acquaintances will only be stressful if you make it so.
 You’ve only been gone for four months.”
 When he looked up, he found Nico staring.
 “What is it?”

 “Sorry…” Nico mumbled.
 “It’s just interesting seein’ you talk about Ricardo and Francis like you know them.
 Now I’m trying to picture what it’d be like if you grew up with us in the Twin Cities.”
 He chuckled.
 “All I can see is you lecturing Carl and Cadence.
 You’d probably be Allen’s favorite.”

 “… That’s a ridiculous thought.”
 Werner frowned.

 “Yeah, I guess.”
 Nico glanced out the window.
 “I still can’t believe Fortuna got proposed to…” He grimaced again but this time childishly. “…by someone from the Campana Family of all things.
 Everything’s changed so fast…” His reflection was somber.
 “Thanks for that update by the way.
 Can’t believe how hard it is to get a good line at the southern border.
 When they do get through to me, it’s just business.”